ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 ### Hosting software containers

-Netflix is on its way to use IPFS to [synchronize their Docker containers worldwide](https://blog.ipfs.io/2020-02-14-improved-bitswap-for-container-distribution/).
+Netflix is on its way to using IPFS to [synchronize their Docker containers worldwide](https://blog.ipfs.io/2020-02-14-improved-bitswap-for-container-distribution/).
 Since each node fetches them from the fastest peers they know, synchronization is substantially faster than regular sync methods.

 ### Efficient network factories